NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 • Brain MRI

-Three disorders may show early clinical changes similar to those seen in classic PKAN:
+Classic PKAN.
+Four disorders may show early clinical changes similar to those seen in classic PKAN:

 • X-linked intellectual disability with Dandy-Walker malformation.
 Unlike PKAN, affected children have severe intellectual disability.
 MRI of the brain, recommended for suspected PKAN, would rule out this diagnosis.

 • Infantile neuroaxonal dystrophy (INAD).
-A portion of individuals show hypointense signal in the globus pallidus and substantia nigra, but the 'eye of the tiger' sign is absent and cerebellar atrophy is common.
-In INAD axonal spheroids are present in the peripheral nervous system and in PKAN they are only located in the central nervous system.
+A portion of individuals show hypointense signal in the globus pallidus and substantia nigra, but the "eye of the tiger" sign is absent and cerebellar atrophy is common.
+In INAD, axonal spheroids are present in the peripheral nervous system and in PKAN they are only located in the central nervous system.

-Differential diagnoses for adolescent- and adult-onset PKAN include the following:
+Atypical PKAN.
+Differential diagnoses include the following:

 • Aceruloplasminemia.
 Affected individuals also have iron accumulation in the viscera and develop diabetes mellitus relatively early in the disease progression.
 They have retinal degeneration with characteristic yellow opacities in the retinal pigment epithelium.